 xis really tiny.

-- dynamic C code generation – Evaluate expressions faster.
+- Dynamic C/JAX/Numba code generation – Evaluate expressions faster.

 Aesara is based on Theano, which has been powering large-scale computationally intensive scientific investigations since 2007.

 Much of the documentation hasn’t been updated and is simply the old Theano documentation.

 Aesara is available on PyPI, and can be installed via